AndrasKovacs/smalltt/README.md

 ### IO unboxing

-This fancy optimization turned out to not have a huge impact on performance, but I still had to at least implement it out and benchmark it, to be able to come to this conclusion.
+This fancy optimization turned out to not have a huge impact on performance, but I still had to at least implement it and benchmark it, to be able to come to this conclusion.

 In a nutshell, `IO a` blocks the unboxing of `a`.
-It's been a long-standing limitation, but fortunately GHC 9.4 will include a fix.
+This has been a long-standing limitation, but fortunately GHC 9.4 will include a fix.
 I implemented a workaround of my own which works in GHC 9.0 and 9.2.